Amnesty: Israel maintains 'system of oppression,' Israel blasts 'antisemitism' | DW | 01.02.2022

 In a new report released Tuesday, Amnesty International said the Israeli state governed Palestinians in "a system of oppression and domination," which it charged met the international definition of "apartheid."

 The more than 200-page report was compiled over four years.
-Amnesty International joins other rights groups such as Human Rights Watch and the Israeli organization B'Tselem in alleging Israel is an "apartheid" state.
+Amnesty International joins other rights groups such as Human Rights Watch and the Israeli organization B'Tselem in accusing Israel of maintaining an "apartheid" state.

-Amnesty accuses Israel of implementing a system of "segregation, dispossession and exclusion" that it says amounts to crimes against humanity.
+Amnesty accuses Israel of implementing a system of "segregation, dispossession and exclusion" that it says amount to crimes against humanity.

 Israel has blasted the report as pouring "fuel onto the fire of antisemitism.''
 Jewish groups in Germany have also condemned the report as "antisemitic."

-Amnesty's Secretary General Agnes Callamard, however, has insisted: "Amnesty recognizes the state of Israel and denounces antisemitism."
+Amnesty's secretary general, Agnes Callamard, said: "Amnesty recognizes the state of Israel and denounces antisemitism."

-Today, Palestinians comprise 20% of Israel's population of 9.4 million.
+Today, Palestinians constitute 20% of Israel's population of 9.4 million.
 However, if the West Bank and Gaza are included, the Jewish and Arab populations are about the same.

 In 2005, Israel withdrew its army from Gaza and evicted settlers.
 The militant group Hamas — which the US and European Union has designated a terrorist organization — has been in control of Gaza since 2007.